svilupp/AIHelpMe.jl/docs/src/introduction.md

 > [!TIP]
 > Your results will significantly improve if you enable re-ranking of the context to be provided to the model (eg, `aihelp(..., rerank=true)`) or change pipeline to `update_pipeline!(:silver)`.
 It requires setting up Cohere API key but it's free for community use.

+> [!TIP]
+> Do you want to safely execute the generated code?
+Use `AICode` from `PromptingTools.Experimental.AgentToolsAI.`.
+It can executed the code in a scratch module and catch errors if they happen (eg, apply directly to `AIMessage` response like `AICode(msg)`).

 Noticed some weird answers?
 Please let us know!
 See [Help Us Improve and Debug](@ref).

 If you want to use locally-hosted models, see the [Using Ollama Models](@ref) section.

+If you want to customize your setup, see `AIHelpMe.PREFERENCES`.

 ## How to Obtain API Keys